| |

 the artist...

-Sara Turner resides in Lexington, where she holds a Bachelor
+Turner resides in Lexington, where she holds a Bachelor in

-in Fine Arts from the University of Kentucky.
-Sara Turner
+Fine Arts from the University of Kentucky.
+Sara Turner is

-is currently a creator for Make Like A Tree Comics.
-Along
+currently a creator for Make Like A Tree Comics where she

-Along with her comics, Sara also works as one-half of the
+with her comics, Sara also works as one-half of the tag-team

 posters, letterpress, illustration and design.
 Since forming